Pow of Inchaffray: Management

 In 1696 the Pow was brought under the formal management of a drainage commission (similar to the internal drainage boards of England and Wales) by the "Act in favour of Sir Robert Murray of Abercairney and other heritors upon the Pow of Inchaffray" passed by the Parliament of Scotland.
 The commission was empowered by the act to tax heritors, those landowners that benefited from the Pow, for the maintenance and improvement of the ditch.
 It noted that "the grass and corns of several heritors of the said lands are frequently lost and rendered useless".
-This act was repealed and replaced by an 1846 act (the "Pow of Inchaffray Drainage Act 1846") of the Parliament of the United Kingdom which included measures for the construction of new flood defences.
+This act was repealed and replaced by the Pow of Inchaffray Drainage Act 1846 (9 & 10 Vict. c. ccxvi) of the Parliament of the United Kingdom which included measures for the construction of new flood defences.

 A private bill, aimed at establishing the commissioners as a body corporate to take into account changes in the size of the drainage basin and to the number of heritors, was submitted to the Scottish Parliament by the drainage commissioners in March 2017 to replace the 1846 act.
-It received royal assent as the "Pow of Inchaffray Drainage Commission (Scotland) Act 2019" on 17 January 2019.
+It received royal assent as the Pow of Inchaffray Drainage Commission (Scotland) Act 2019 (asp 2) on 17 January 2019.

 The Pow drainage commission is the only local drainage commission in Scotland.
 It is responsible for some of the country's most fertile agricultural land and has also worked to allow residential development to take place on part of the drainage basin.
 The Pow has a population of non-native beavers and the commissioners have been in discussion with Scottish Natural Heritage to carry out a trial of beaver-proof fencing and water-gates.